-More than 80% of our beef is sourced from areas designated as low risk for deforestation, according to data from WWF Living Forests Report, Ceres Engage the Chain, and WRI Global Forest Watch Analysis.
+98% of our beef is sourced from areas designated as low risk for deforestation, according to data from WWF Living Forests Report, Ceres Engage the Chain, and WRI Global Forest Watch Analysis.
 In 2019, we updated the Conagra Brands Code of Conduct to prohibit procurement of beef from areas at high risk for deforestation, specifically the Amazon, the Cerrado and the Gran Chaco in Latin America, with satellite technology in place to monitor for deforestation.
-In the last year, we assessed approximately 70% of our volume for additional sustainable sourcing practices as part of Conagra's Supplier Excellence Program.
-Since last year's disclosure, we have been able to approximate 20% of our beef as sourced in accordance with the new US Roundtable on Sustainable Beef Sustainable Framework, which is an increase from the known previous volume.
+In addition, approximately 79% of our beef is sourced from suppliers assessed at least annually on ESG performance as part of Conagra's Supplier Excellence Program.
+Since last year's disclosure, we have been able to approximate 31% of our beef as sourced in accordance with the new US Roundtable on Sustainable Beef Sustainable Framework, which is an increase from the known previous volume.
 These percentages are estimates based on best available data from our suppliers and internal systems.
 In the past year, we have continued to source beef from suppliers participating in the US Roundtable on Sustainable Beef.
 Two of our beef suppliers now have programs adhering to the USRSB Framework, and our major suppliers all participate in the organization.
 We continuously work with beef suppliers in our Supplier Excellence Program to annually rate them on sustainability metrics and identify improvement opportunities.
 The USRSB provides sustainability frameworks and continuous improvement platform for beef producers and processors, but is not a chain of custody based standard so the chain of custody model is not applicable.

-Other, please specify (Rainforest Alliance or Fairtrade Certified)
+Other, please specify (Rainforest Alliance Certified)